MicrosoftDocs/cpp-docs/docs/standard-library/algorithm-functions.md

 The range referenced must be valid; all pointers must be dereferenceable and within the sequence the last position is reachable from the first by incrementation.

 Elements *a* and *b* are equivalent, but not necessarily equal, if both `pred( a, b )` is false and `pred( b, a )` is false, where *`pred`* is the parameter-specified predicate.
 The `stable_partition` algorithm is stable and guarantees that the relative ordering of equivalent elements will be preserved.
-The algorithm `partition` does not necessarily preserve this original ordering.
+The algorithm `partition` doesn't necessarily preserve this original ordering.

 ### Example